vatpac-technology/sops/docs/worldflight/Enroute/aypyybbn.md

 ### Port Moresby (AYPM) CTR
 AYPM CTR will be responsible for ensuring the separation of aircraft in the Enroute phase of flight.
 No sequencing actions are required.

-Aircraft shall be handed off directly to KEN(BAR).
+Aircraft shall be handed off directly to TBP.
 ARA is skipped.

+!!! note
+    AYPM CTR will have better VHF coverage than TBP on aircraft until approximately **100nm South** of **VIPAM**.
+It is *advisable* to delay handing off aircraft to TBP until approximately that point.

 ### Arafura (ARA)
 ARA has *no Restrictions or Requirements* on AYPY-YBBN aircraft.

-### Kennedy (KEN) (and all subsectors)
+### Tabletop (TBP)
-KEN and its subsectors will be responsible for ensuring the separation of aircraft in the Enroute phase of flight.
+TBP will be responsible for ensuring the separation of aircraft in the Enroute phase of flight.
 No sequencing actions are required.

+TBP may prime the KEN frequency (120.15) in order to get better VHF range on aircraft coming from AYPM CTR.
+Advise the AYPM CTR controller if you want handoffs on the KEN frequency instead of TBP.

-#### Swampy (SWY)
+### Swampy (SWY)
-Once aircraft are in SWY, KEN(SWY) may start to apply *speed control* to manage the sequence
+SWY will be responsible for starting to form the sequence in to YBBN, by applying *speed control* in the cruise.

 ### Keppel (KPL)
 KPL will be responsible for issuing STAR clearances in to YBBN, and finalising the sequence using *speed control* and *vectors* in to YBBN.